mongodb/laravel-mongodb/README.md

 ### belongsToMany and pivots

-The belongsToMany relation will not use a pivot "table", but will push id's to a __related_ids__ attribute instead.
+The belongsToMany relation will not use a pivot "table" but will push id's to a __related_ids__ attribute instead.
 This makes the second parameter for the belongsToMany method useless.

 If you want to define custom keys for your relation, set it to `null`: